mdawaffe/Congregate/README.md

 The Foursquare superuser community will sometimes merge two venues if they are likely duplicates.
 Sometimes that's helpful for your records, sometimes it is not.
-The initial sync of historic data has no access to the original venue you checked in to: only the current, potentially merged or otherwise altered venue that Foursquare knows about now.
+When syncing your existing, historic data, Congregate has no access to the original venue you checked in to: only the current, potentially merged or otherwise altered venue that Foursquare knows about now.
 This is also an issue (though a less likely one) for the cron syncs.

 If you're interested in having a copy of the venue as it existed when you checked in to it, real time notifications are the only way to get that data.